 In order to prevent the spread of infection, students, teachers and staff who have signs and/or symptoms of COVID-19 (according to Ministry of Health and local Public Health guidance) must stay home and decisions about testing and return to school should be guided by the Ministry of Health in consultation with local Public Health protocols.

-Before leaving home, all staff and students who will access the school for work or education must self-screen for symptoms each day that they enter the school using the Alberta Health Daily Checklist.
-Parents/Guardians/Students must use this checklist daily to decide if the student should attend school.
+Before leaving home, staff and students who will access the school for work or education must self-screen for symptoms each day that they enter the school using the Alberta Health Daily Checklist.